 1) Press the MENU key once to activate the menu items tab.
 Press the MENU key multiple times to tab right, and the ESC key multiple times to tab left until the desired tab group is highlighted and displaying the submenu items.
-Alternatively, press the LEFT and RIGHT arrow keys multiple times using the left button wheel.
 The tab groups are illustrated above (A).